danmayer/danmayer.github.com/_posts/2017-06-26-db_phone_types.md

 ## Insertion Performance Results

 I actually didn't expect a difference on this but someone mentioned there could be a slower insertion time...
-It looks like nothing noticable on insertion which is nice.
+It looks like nothing noticeable on insertion which is nice.

 ```
 # benchmarking insertions